KingoftheHomeless/in-other-words/README.md

 from `MonadWriter`, and `async`/`await` style concurrency.

-`in-other-words` also places restrictions on what effects may be represented -- but in comparison to the libraries mentioned above, these restrictions are very minor.<sup id="a1">[1](#f1)</sup> This is because `in-other-words` does not attempt to make every possible effect play nicely together with every other effect: instead, just like `mtl`, some effects can't be used together with other effects (depending on how they're interpreted), and this is enforced by constraints that interpreters may introduce.
+`in-other-words` also places restrictions on what effects may be represented -- but in contrast to the libraries mentioned above, these restrictions are almost always negligable.<sup id="a1">[1](#f1)</sup> This is possible because unlike most other effect systems, `in-other-words` does not attempt to make every possible effect play nicely together with every other effect: instead, just like `mtl`, some effects can't be used together with other effects (depending on how they're interpreted), and this is enforced by constraints that interpreters may introduce.

 ## Required Language Extensions
 The following extensions are needed for basic usage of the library: